Cochimí

 A map of the historical Cochimí territory.

-The Cochimí were the Indigenous inhabitants of the central part of the Baja California peninsula, from El Rosario in the north to San Javier in the south.
-Information on Cochimí customs and beliefs has been preserved in the brief observations by explorers but, above all, in the writings of the Jesuits (Aschmann 1959; Laylander 2000; Mathes 2006).
+The Cochimí were the indigenous inhabitants of the central Baja California peninsula, from El Rosario in the north to San Javier in the south.
+Information on Cochimí customs and beliefs has been preserved in brief observations by explorers and more extensive writings of the Jesuits (Aschmann 1959; Laylander 2000; Mathes 2006).
 Particularly important and detailed are the works of Miguel Venegas (1757, 1979) and Miguel del Barco (1973).

 History

 The Cochimí were first encountered by Spanish seaborne explorers during the sixteenth century, including Ulloa, Cabrillo, Vizcaíno, and others.
 Sporadic encounters continued until the Jesuits established missions on the peninsula in the late seventeenth century.
 Eusebio Francisco Kino made an abortive foundation at San Bruno, to the north of Loreto, in 1683-1685.
 Juan María de Salvatierra began the first successful mission in 1697 at Loreto among the Monqui, who were southern neighbors of the Cochimí.
 This was quickly followed by Francesco Maria Piccolo's Cochimí mission at San Javier in 1699.
 Over the next seven decades, the frontier of Jesuit control over the Cochimí gradually extended northward, with missions at Mulegé (1705), Comondú (1708), La Purísima (1720), Guadalupe (1720), San Ignacio (1728), Santa Gertrudis (1751), San Borja (1762), and Santa María (1767).
 After the Spanish crown expelled the Jesuits from Baja California in 1768, the Franciscans under Junípero Serra established an additional mission at San Fernando Velicatá (1769) on their way north to Alta California.
 The Franciscans' successors in Baja California, the Dominicans, created the final new mission among the Cochimí at El Rosario (1774).
 Decimated by epidemics of Old World diseases, the Cochimí population declined, until sometime in the nineteenth or possibly the early twentieth century their language and traditional culture became extinct.